Hermoraun.io

 One thing to consider is the fact that naming eras or ages after proper nouns such as people is indeed a very proliferous practice; Victorian Britain, Ptolemaic Egypt, Pre-Columbian America.
 Against this backdrop, declaring a startup company the beginning of an era could be seen as a bit quaint, but that is perhaps beside the point.

-Considering what we learned earlier about the word era and its Latin connection to coins and brass, I wondered: “Has anywone ever made novelty coins with the image of Tux the penguin on them?”
+Considering what we learned earlier about the word era and its Latin connection to coins and brass, I wondered: “Has anyone ever made novelty coins with the image of Tux the penguin on them?”

 I am happy to report that the answer is YES!
 You can buy one online at the Open Source Coin Store.